 The equilibrium (p, x) does not reveal any new information to the agents, whose private information algebras strictly contain all the events disclosed by the equilibrium.
-Any repetition of the economy would then generate the same REE, since agents don't acquire any new information from the previous equilibria and so they remain asymmetrically informed.
+Any repetition of the economy would then generate the same REE, since agents do not acquire any new information from the previous equilibria and so they remain asymmetrically informed.

-The next sections consider a condition, called non trivial learning, which implies that in at least one of the repetitions there is an agent who learns something from the REE.
+In Sect.
+6 we consider a condition, called non trivial learning, which implies that in at least one of the repetitions there is an agent who learns something from the REE.
 Clearly, this example violates the non trivial learning condition.